DeltaZulu-OU/DeltaZulu.LogCluster/docs/DEVELOPMENT.md

 Install the .NET 10 SDK.
 The project targets `net10.0`, enables nullable reference types and implicit usings, and uses centrally managed test package versions.

+## Project purpose

+DeltaZulu.LogCluster exists to bring LogCluster-style unstructured log mining into the .NET ecosystem used by DeltaZulu.Platform.
+The repository should stay usable as both a standalone CLI and a reusable engine for future platform integration.
+Design changes should preserve the human-in-the-loop contract: the miner suggests message skeletons and parser fields, while maintainers decide which suggestions are safe to adopt.

 ## Repository layout

 ```text